uyar/lektor-tekir/README.rst

 - Support for light/dark mode preference.
 - A widget for navigating content elements in the site.

-What's planned in the short term:
+Planned:

 - Editing attachments.
-- Editing system fields.
 - Dividing edit form fields into tabs.
 - Supporting Git.
 - Managing content translations.
-- TinyMCE, Quill or some other editor integration.

-What's planned in the longer term:

 - Managing databags.
+- HTML editor integration.
+- Image editor integration.
 - Markdown editor integration.
-- Managing everything (templates, static assets, models, flow blocks, etc).

 It can be installed using pip::